Chemring Group (LON:CHG) Hits New 12-Month High at $239.50

-CHG has been the topic of several research reports.
-Barclays reissued an “overweight” rating on shares of Chemring Group in a research report on Monday, September 9th.
-Peel Hunt restated an “add” rating on shares of Chemring Group in a report on Monday, December 16th.
-Finally, Berenberg Bank upped their target price on shares of Chemring Group from GBX 190 ($2.50) to GBX 200 ($2.63) and gave the stock a “hold” rating in a research note on Monday, November 4th.
+Several research analysts have weighed in on CHG shares.
+Barclays restated an “overweight” rating on shares of Chemring Group in a research report on Monday, September 9th.
+Peel Hunt restated an “add” rating on shares of Chemring Group in a research report on Monday, December 16th.
+Finally, Berenberg Bank upped their target price on shares of Chemring Group from GBX 190 ($2.50) to GBX 200 ($2.63) and gave the stock a “hold” rating in a research report on Monday, November 4th.

 Chemring Group PLC manufactures and supplies technology electronics and energetic products for defense and security agencies, and defense prime contractors in the United States, the United Kingdom, Australia, and Norway.
 It operates through three segments: Countermeasures, Sensors, and Energetic.
 The Countermeasures segment designs, develops, manufactures, and sells expendable countermeasures for protecting air, sea, and land platforms; and land-based electronic warfare equipment.